dy2488/file/crud.md

 1. from
 2. where
+3. group by
+4. having
-3. select
+5. select
-4. order by
+6. order by

 ```sql